Conditions for Submission

 - Address for correspondence including telephone, fax and e-mail

 - Declaration regarding already received financial support or awards for the work/paper submitted

 - Confirmation that the paper has not been submitted for and is not considered for another award

 Complete Manuscript as a PDF file.
 Indicate the publication site.

-The next Award most probably will be presented for the eighth time in 2021.
+The next Award will be presented in autumn 2023.

 Prof. Paul Krack